-- Avoid field subdivision wherever possible and keep the amount of fencing to a minimum; - Fencing should be simple (in form and layout) and agricultural in type; - Avoid light and bright-coloured materials; - Locate fences, characteristically (see Table 2).
-In these cases, traditional (hand cleft) timber fencing, or post and wire stock fencing is appropriate; - Where historic field boundaries are being restored, this fencing would ideally be accompanied by new characteristic field boundary planting; - Where a new fence line is also planted, fence-type might be less important, providing it is characteristically located;
+- Avoid field subdivision wherever possible and keep the amount of fencing to a minimum; - Fencing should be simple (in form and layout) and agricultural in type; - Avoid light and bright-coloured materials; - ► Locate fences characteristically [TABLE 2].
+In these cases, traditional (hand cleft) timber fencing, or post and wire stock fencing is appropriate; - ▶ Where historic field boundaries are being restored, this fencing would ideally be accompanied by new characteristic field boundary planting; - Where a new fence line is also planted, fence-type might be less important, providing it is characteristically located; - ▶ Hedgerows should not be planted along temporary or uncharacteristic field boundaries;

-- Hedgerows should not be planted along temporary or uncharacteristic field boundaries; - Where fencing subdivides a field, make this as temporary as possible, and avoid using fencing with horizontal timbers.
-Instead use temporary, visually unobtrusive fencing (see FIGURE 5) with timber posts or dark-coloured stakes and tape; - Locate fencing to follow local field patterns e.g. if an irregular pattern of fields, try to avoid creating perfect rectangles.
-Follow natural features such as landform to integrate new permanent or temporary boundaries; - Keep the number of paddocks to a minimum and avoid 'doubling up' fence boundaries (see Figure 3H) as this quickly intensifies the use and changes the character; - ▶ In visually exposed locations, opt for visually unobtrusive options; - Avoid 'fencing in' walkers (see figure 3E) on public rights of way.
-Provide sufficient space and avoid barbed wire in these situations.
+- Where fencing subdivides a field, make this as understated as possible and avoid using fencing with horizontal timbers.
+Instead use temporary, visually unobtrusive fencing [FIGURE 5] with timber posts or dark-coloured stakes and tape; - ► Locate fencing to follow local field patterns e.g. if an irregular pattern of fields, try to avoid creating perfect rectangles.
+Follow natural features such as landform to integrate new permanent or temporary boundaries; - ► Keep the number of paddocks to a minimum and avoid 'doubling up' fence boundaries [FIGURE 3H] as this quickly intensifies the use and changes the character; - In exposed locations where views dominate, opt for visually unobtrusive options; - Avoid 'fencing in' walkers [FIGURE 3E] on public rights of way.
+Provide sufficient space and avoid barbed wire.
 Insulate electric fencing and make walkers aware.
 Local highway authorities (county councils) provide further guidance; - Consider the environmental impact of different fencing types and ensure fencing is fit for purpose.
-Use timber from certified sources, e.g. FSC, PEFC, GiB and ideally local; - Sawn timber fencing (ranch) is often chemically treated and fails to weather well, timber posts are better than plastic stakes; - Consider the maintenance implications of the materials chosen.
+Use timber from certified sources, e.g. FSC, PEFC, GiB and ideally local; - Sawn timber fencing (ranch-style) is often chemically treated and fails to weather well and timber posts are better than plastic stakes; - Consider the maintenance implications of the materials chosen.